AAR means Authority for Advance Rulings set-up by the Central Government for pronouncing advance rulings in respect applications filed before them.

 Salary is taxable on receipt basis or due basis, whichever is earlier.
 Advance salary shall be taxed in the year in which it is received.
 Further, the salary will not again be taxed on due basis when it already taxed in the month when it is received.

-As per section 16 of the Income tax Act , following two deductions are available from the salary income (a) Entertainment Allowance – Only to Government employees (subject to the limit) (b) Professional Tax/ Tax on Employment paid by employee
+section 16 of the Income tax Act , following two deductions are available from the salary income (a) Entertainment Allowance – Only to Government employees (subject to the limit) (b) Professional Tax/ Tax on Employment paid by employee (c) Standard Deduction (

 Entertainment allowance is taxable for all